HackProtect/slophish/README.md

 - skb
 - blokiran

 The tool also inspects general words and words from the crypto world.
 All domains posted in the Telegram group are also manually reviewed daily.
-Notifications about foreign phishing websites are posted on Twitter.
+Notifications about non-slo phishing websites are posted on Twitter.